 Increasing transparency around your resource management and workforce planning allows team members to contribute their expertise to the discussion.
 Project Managers and Superintendents have an in-depth understanding of what strategies will, and will not, work when translated to the job site.
 When your team feels more involved in the decision making process it can lead to new ways to solve problems that the leadership team may have missed or overlooked.

 STRIVING FOR INCREASED ACCURACY WHEN GOAL SETTING

 When an organization encourages the open sharing of information, it creates a more uniform understanding of company and project goals.
 Your team will also be able to provide feedback on how realistic those goals are.
 Ultimately, if everyone is upfront about organizational goals and understands the strategy in place to achieve those goals, they’re more likely to speak up if goals are unattainable and less likely to cut corners to hit specific benchmarks.
-To learn more about goal setting and construction KPIs (key performance indicators) read this article.
+Learn more about goal setting and construction KPIs (key performance indicators).

 How to increase workforce planning transparency

 So, we’ve defined workplace transparency and discussed some of the benefits that come along with making the effort to improve it.
 The next step is exploring exactly how to improve it.
 As was mentioned earlier, it isn’t an easy task and it isn’t a one-time effort.
 Improving transparency takes time and a maintained effort to see it through.

 Many construction firms are still managing their resources from a series of spreadsheets or whiteboards.
 While spreadsheets can be a powerful tool, their controls around sharing information often leads to Ops Managers hesitating to share their somewhat fragile databases openly.